flub78/multitenant/doc/code_generation.md

 * an English language file (there is no need to generate several template files as English can perfectly be the template for others languages and automated translation is currently out of scope) Note that if this project is used one day at large scale if could be an convenient to prepare the translation files with Google translate.

 and may be some others ones ...

+## Note on usage and implementation.

+There is a tradeoff between making the code generator more and more complex to handle the maximum number of cases and keeping it simple at the cost of forcing the user to manually edit and complete the generated code.
+Note that the code is likely to be generated several times and if manual editions are required they will have to be perform several time.
+The previous sentence would push for a more complex code generator but there are limits.

+Note that reaching a level where most of the code does not require manual edition worth some efforts.
+In this case there is no more constraints on the number of time the code is generated and re-generated.
+In case of manual edition it is another story and better to strictly avoid useless generations.

+A field in a form can potentially use any of the validation methods supported by Laravel plus user defined validation routines.

+There is relatively little added value to support has many cases in the metadata.

+To support that in a half flexible way it is possible to defined a few metadata attributes like rules_to_add, rules_to_replace, create_rules_to_add, create_rules_to_replace, edit_rules_to_add and edit_rules_to_replace.
+With these attributes it is possible to generate a request that would not require manual edition in most of the cases.

+There is another tradeoff between the facility to manually edit a simple PHP request file and modifying the database schema.
+Modifying the schema is usually harder as it implies to migrate the various databases used in development and to regenerate the databases used for testing, not taking into account the time to debug if a schema migration has been forgotten.
+At the minimum these operations should be fully automated, but even automated this process will have to be maintained.

+In other words, if the Request are not generated too often, it is easier to heave the code in PHP than into the schema.

 ## Implementation